3 - 8 pounds

 13" - 30"

-Named by German zoologist Peter Pallas, the Arctic Grayling is a member of the salmon family.
+The Arctic Grayling is a member of the salmon family.
 It derived its name from its thyme-smelling meat.
-It is often associated with the European grayling (T. thymallus).
+It is often associated with the European grayling.

 Arctic Graylings have remarkable sail-like dorsal fins with colorful markings on their bodies.
 The color depends on the location of the Arctic Grayling; its body can be silver, black, gold, or blue.
 It boasts a gold streak lining its bottom.
 This striking feature makes it one of the most attractive freshwater fishes.
 It also has black freckles distributed from its head down to its rear.
 Arctic Graylings are a little bigger than their cousins salmon, trout, and char.